British slang can add fun and character to how you greet people and help you connect with British people on a more casual level.

 This is the situation because “sup” is a shortened form of the query, which is why it is used first.

-Even though the phrase originated in the culture of the United States, it has made its way into the common vocabulary of people who live in the United Kingdom.
+Even though the phrase originated in the culture of the United States, it has made its way into the common vocabulary of people.

 7. Where Exactly Is The Pause?